 Once in a while glitches may occur on any portable digital radio.
 This can be caused by static electricity, unusual key strokes or a power disruption.
-If this happens, use the end of a paper clip or ball point pen and push it into the hole briefly to reset the radio.
+If this happens, use the end of a paper clip and push it into the hole briefly to reset the radio.
 You will lose the clock time and all the stations stored in memory when the radio is reset.